BehindTheMath/github-feed-blacklist/README.md

-# github-feed-blacklist
+# Github Feed Blacklist

-**github-feed-blacklist** is a Chrome extension to filter GitHub's homepage feed.
+**Github Feed Blacklist** is a Chrome extension to filter GitHub's homepage feed.

-Get [github-feed-blacklist](https://chrome.google.com/webstore/detail/dbhboodpldcdeolligbmnhnjpkkolcnl/) from the Google Chrome Webstore!
+Get [Github Feed Blacklist](https://chrome.google.com/webstore/detail/jdkhepkbillldijjgkhacflljaancmof/) from the Google Chrome Webstore!

-### Disclaimer
+### Credits

-- I didn't want to handle the setup and boilerplate so I took the first thing I found and used it.
-It's a yeoman generator, it works nicely but all dependencies are outdated.
+[Victor Felder](https://github.com/vhf/github-feed-blacklist) - Almost all of the code is from his original extension.
+I just fixed a small bug, and removed a lot of tooling to simplify it.

-- PR most welcome!
-Don't be afraid :)
+### License

-### What does it do
+MIT License

-- It adds an icon next to the other extensions' icons.
+Copyright (c) 2017 Behind The Math

-- Clicking it lets you add the names of the repo you'd like to filter..
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-### Next steps
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-- Any ideas?
-Open an issue!
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.